Git

 - After the cloning is complete, navigate into the project folder:

-, indicating that you are indeed on thefeature-branch
+git branchThis should show* feature-branch, indicating that you are indeed on thefeature-branch.

 Method 2: Clone the Full Repository and Switch Branches